Ao Nai Wok, Thailand: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A, B, C and O. Be careful to get the right kind.
-A lot of adapters that you can buy are simply plug changers and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types A, B, C and O. Ensure that you get the right type.
+The vast majority of adapters currently available are just plugs and require your devices to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should work in most places.

 • Luggage scale to avoid fees